BackupTheBerlios/sleep-svn/sleep/readme.txt

 what my friend Luke said to me upon closing out a weekend of possessed coding.

 A weekend of possessed coding that yielded a scripting language.
-Sleep is the Scripting Language for Easily Enhancing Programs.
-It is a small scripting language with perl inspired syntax implemented in Java.
+Sleep is a Java-based scripting language heavily inspired by Perl.
+Sleep provides advanced programming features including:

+   - continuations
+   - first-class functions
+   - a built-in debugger
+   - taint mode security
+   - access to the Java class library
+   - ... and cryptic Perl syntax.

 The core of sleep was produced in one weekend in early April of 2002.
 I just wanted something I could integrate into an application I was writing.
 Sometime in 2004 (or 2005?)
 I was possessed to expand the language to include closures and access to the Java class library.

 After Sleep 2.0 I let the project sit and collect bug reports for about a year.
 At some point I added coroutines into Sleep 2.0 and thus Sleep 2.1 was born.
 This release is the result of a 2 year polishing effort on the Sleep 2.0 codebase.

-I hope you enjoy it.
+Sleep is compatible with Java 1.4.2+

 Sleep Project Homepage: http://sleep.dashnine.org/